Privacy Notice

 The legal ground is art 6.1 (e) and 9.2(j) of the GDPR and applicable national laws.

 The processing location, after processing on the Qualtrics platform, is ESS ERIC HQ, at City, University of London UK, University of Essex UK, Pompeu Fabra University Spain, and Sikt (the Norwegian Agency for Shared Services in Education and Research, Norway) and personal data will be treated in accordance with GDPR.
-More information about the PAUL project is available.

 Where can I find out more?